UCI-GDIM31/w0-setup-check-in-Ranedr0p/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

-1. Game design document
+1. A document that describes your game concept and the specifics of what it needs.

-2. Scope management
+2. N/A

-3. Iteration
+3. Iteration is pretty much making changes to your game concept until you like it.

-4. Object-Oriented programming
+4. N/A

-5. Model-View-Controller architecture
+5. N/A

 ## Complete!

 You've completed your first homework assignment!
 Commit this file and push it to GitHub.
 You should be able to see that it's been submitted properly on the Github Classroom page or on your assignment repository.